Timinator2000/PySkillz-Contributor-Manual/markdowns/06 - the python files.md

 class ExerciseName(timinator_tools.PrintBasedExercise):
 ```

-The first two lines of the class `__init__` constructor must remain unchanged.
-They call the superclass constructor and initialize the success message you defined earlier.
+The first line of the class constructor (`__init__` ) must remain unchanged.
+It calls the superclass constructor, passing in the user solution, the suggested solution and the success message.

-On the third line, specify the number of random test cases your exercise should generate.
+On the second line, specify the number of random test cases your exercise should generate.
 Random test cases are not required but are highly encouraged — they are simple to create and add robustness to the testing strategy.

 Next, define a list of fixed test cases.
 Each test case is itself a list of arguments.
 The stub code below includes 5 empty test cases as placeholders, but you may use more or less.
 Insert arguments into each test case placeholder.